Resources

 ECU provides educational opportunities for students participating in RISE29.
 These opportunities range from traditional classroom courses to internships.

 • E-Passport Program: RISE29 students will participate in ECU’s newly developed Entrepreneurial Passport program (E-Passport).
-The program tracks students interactions with ECU entrepreneurial activities, seminars and facilities, including Miller School of Entrepreneurship courses, the Pirate Entrepreneurship Challenge, NSF I-Corps@ECU, ECU Hult Prize, Innovation Design Lab workshops, and more.
+The program tracks students interactions with ECU entrepreneurial activities, seminars and facilities, including Miller School of Entrepreneurship courses, the Gene T. Aman Pirate Challenge, NSF I-Corps@ECU, ECU Hult Prize, Innovation Design Lab workshops, and more.

 • Internships: During their four years at ECU, RISE29 participants will take part in internships approved by the program.
 These internships offer students real-world experience that may draw on their entrepreneurial knowledge.
 RISE29 interns will be paired with community partners across the program’s four-county region.